NessJade96/List-It/README.md

 17. The addGroceryItems resolver was created and users can now create grocery lists and add items to that list.

-18. work on the update and remove mutations for lists and items.
+18. Created the update and remove mutations for lists and items.

 Todo:
 // add the update and remove mutations for lists and items.